-A. For Solely Listed Option Classes, Including CBOE Sector Indices:
+A. For Singly Listed Option Classes, Including CBOE Sector Indices:

 All singly traded option classes that have been listed on CBOE for 1 year or more, have traded 20 or fewer contracts/day during the most recent three month period and have 1000 or less customer contracts open interest will be delisted.
-The delisting of those classes will be accomplished by notifying each crowd/DPM that those classes can no longer be traded, and then ceasing to list new series as old series expire.
+The delisting of those classes will be accomplished by notifying each crowd/DPM that those classes will cease to have new series listed as old series expire.
 Each singly traded option class will be reviewed after its first year anniversary, and every three months thereafter to determine its eligibility status.
 Any option class not meeting the above eligibility criteria will be delisted.
-If a class is delisted, barring any performance issues, the crowd/DPM that originally traded that class will be given preference in any future allocation decisions regarding that class.